Young and Restless (hip-hop band)

 The album Something to Get You Hyped released in 1989, peaked at number 104 on the Billboard Top 200 chart during the summer of 1990.
 The duo released a second album in 1992, titled That Was Then, This Is Now!.
 Their only single from the album was "Yoke the Damn Thang!".
 The song did not made the charts and the group disbanded shortly after.

+Leonerist Johnson (also known as The P.O.D) died on 8 September 2022.